mehedithedev/VS-code-shortcuts/README.md

 # VS-code-shortcuts
-Start it for later use!. 😊
+Star it for later use! 😊